catalyst/moodle-tool_mfa/README.md

 #### Role Factor

 This factor checks whether a user has any chosen roles assigned in any context, and does not provide points if so.
 This can be used to ensure the selected roles must use a higher level of authentication such as TOTP, while letting non-specified roles authenticate seamlessly.
 This factor should generally have high privilege roles such as Manager and Administrator selected to enforce higher account security for these groups.

+#### Login banner Factor

+This factor allows for display of a policy which forces users to read and accept a policy on every login.
+This is more flexible than the Moodle policy tool, which is built for one time acceptance.
+To set the message, a custom language pack should be used to override factor_loginbanner/policytext.
+This means that it can be replaced with an arbitrary set of HTML to display to the users.
+This factor should be used with a weight of 0 if you wish it to be an additional layer over the top of the MFA flow, without contributing any weight.

 ### Login flow factors